entur/tavla/backend/readme.md

 ## Environment variables

 You need to set some environment variables.
+Paste them directly into your terminal.

 ```sh
 export HOST="127.0.0.1"